-J. You have the right to be free from any restraints of any form that are not medically necessary or are used as a means of coercion, discipline, convenience or retaliation by staff.
+J. You have the right to be free from any restraints of any form that are not medically necessary or are used as a means of coercion, discipline, convenience for retaliation by staff.

 K. You have the right to be fully informed of and to consent or refuse to participate in any unusual, experimental or research project without compromising your access to services.
-If you agree to be part of a study you will be asked to sign special consents that tell the expected risks and benefits of being in the study.
+If you agree to be part of the study, you will be asked to sign specialty consents that tell the expected risks and benefits of being in the study.
 You don’t have to be in a study to get care at the hospital, but some new devices may only be available as part of a study.
-You can refuse to be in any research study, at any time and it will not compromise your access to any of our services.
+You can refuse to be in any research study, at any time, and it will not compromise your access to any of our services.

-L. You have the right to know the professional status of any person providing services to you.
+L. You have the right to know the type of health care provider (e.g. nurse, physician) providing services to you.

-O. You have the right to know the relationship(s) of the hospital to other person or organizations participating in the provision of care to you.
+O. You have the right to know the relationship(s) of the hospital to other persons or organizations participating in the provision of care to you.
 We are affiliated with OrthoIndy.
-The hospital meets the federal definition of a “physician owned hospital” and doctors who own or are employed by OrthoIndy (orthopedic physicians, physiatrists and anesthesiologists) also own OrthoIndy Hospital.
-A complete list of the physicians who own the hospital is available on request.
-We have contracts with other, independent physicians to provide their services to you, such as the internal medicine doctors who staff our Pre-op Clinic, radiologists, (X-ray interpretations) and pathologists (lab interpretations).
-The independent doctors are not directly under our control, and will send you a separate bill for their services.
-Let us know if you have concerns about them, and we will investigate and/or assist you in getting any questions answered.
-We also have a contract with a company to provide equipment such as crutches and walkers that you may need at home after your surgery.
-This is offered as a convenience to you, but you are free to use a different company for your at-home needs, and you may be required to use certain companies for coverage by your health plan.
+The hospital meets the federal definition of a “physician owned hospital” and doctors who own or are employed by OrthoIndy (orthopedic physicians, physiatrists, hospitalists and anesthesiologists).
+A complete list of the physicians who own the hospital is available upon request.
+We have contracts with other independent physicians to provide their services to you, such as the radiologists (x-ray interpretations) and pathologists (lab interpretations).
+The independent doctors are not directly under our control and will send you a separate bill for their services.
+Let us know if you have concerns about them and we will investigate and/or assist you in getting any questions answered.
+We also have a contract with a company to provide durable medical equipment, such as crutches and walkers, that you may need at home after your surgery.
+This is offered as a convenience to you, but you are free to use a different company for your at home needs, and you may be required to use certain companies for coverage by your health plan.

-P. You have the right to access the costs of the services you receive, and you may obtain an itemized bill upon request, usually within two weeks.
+P. You have the right to access the costs of the services you receive, and you may obtain an itemized bill upon request.
+(This is usually provided within two weeks).

-Q. You have the right to be informed of the source of the hospital’s reimbursement for your services, and of any limitations, which may be placed on your care.
+Q. You have the right to be informed of the source of the hospital’s reimbursement for your services and of any limitations which have been placed on your care.
 We will bill you for the services you receive, and if you have health insurance or are covered by a government program such as Medicare or Medicaid, we will, with your permission, bill your insurance or other payment source.
-When we know that your insurance plan or government program limits the number of hospital days they will pay for, our UR or Discharge Planning staff will tell you, and ask you to decide whether you want to pay for those days or items that will not be covered.
+When we know that your insurance plan or government program limits the number of hospital days they will pay for, our Utilization Review or Discharge Planning staff will tell you, and ask you to decide whether you want to pay for those days or items that will not be covered.

 R. You have the right to have pain treated as effectively as possible.

-S. You have the right receive visitation privileges consistent with your visitation preference.
-Visitation will not be denied on the basis of race, color, age, religion, sex, gender identity, national origin, sexual orientation or disability.
+S. You have the right to receive visitation privileges consistent with your visitation preference.
+Visitation will not be denied on the basis of race, color, age, religion, sex, gender identity, national organization, sexual orientation or disability.